21 Computer Science (CS) CV Examples For 2025

 Define your skills

-• While companies may find real-world work experience more appealing, you can utilise university projects if you’ve only just entered the IT industry.
+• While companies may find real-life work experience more appealing, you can utilise university projects if you’ve only just entered the IT industry.

-• Remember, if you’re adding projects then mention all programming languages or software you used and what problem it solved.
+• Remember, if you’re adding projects, mention all the programming languages or software you used and the problem it solved.
 If you’ve led a team project, discuss your leadership.
-If not, detail your contributions as a member which align with the job responsibilities.
+If not, detail your contributions as a member that align with the job responsibilities.

 • Use points like “Led a team of 9 to create a Python web scraper that helped teachers extract information from the internet 34 minutes faster.”